LincRead/rts/README.md

 One example of a bottleneck I encountered, was calculating linear distance between units using fixed-point numbers.

-The behaviours that were implemented looked really fantastic though.
+The behaviours that were implemented looks really fantastic though.